What is Ultherapy?

-Initially there is mild redness for a few hours, and mild swelling that can last days to a few weeks.
+Initially, there is mild redness for a few hours and mild swelling that can last days to a few weeks.
 Mild bruising may occur.
 Small pink welts may be visible and can last hours to days.
-Tingling and tenderness to the touch is temporary and may last a few days to a few weeks.
+Tingling and tenderness to the touch are temporary and may last a few days to a few weeks.
 Extremely rarely inflammation of nerves around the mouth or brow has led to muscle weakness leading to a temporary asymmetric smile or brow position.
-Scarring has only been reported on extremely rare occasion and is unlikely with the new Ultherapy guidelines and techniques.
+Extremely rare scarring has been reported and is unlikely with the new Ultherapy guidelines and techniques.
 Fat loss in the treated area is also unusual and unlikely with this procedure.

 Am I a good candidate for Ultherapy?